- Pinot Gris by Iris Vineyards tops McMinnville Wine Classic judging

 Washington State Wine Competition

 From 1980 through 2015, the judging was operated by the Central Washington State Fair in Yakima.
 Fair officials discontinued the judging when longtime competition director Ruth Anglin retired.
-The judging is now being operated by Great Northwest Wine, a media company based in Richland, Wash.
+The judging is now operated by Great Northwest Wine, a media company based in Richland, Wash.
 It is owned by Eric Degerman and Andy Perdue, newspaper veterans who have spent two decades as wine journalists.
-Both judge wine up and down the West Coast and operate several competitions each year throughout the Pacific Northwest.
+We judge several international competitions across North America and stage competitions each year throughout the Pacific Northwest.

-The Washington State Wine Competition also serves as a fundraiser for the next generation of Washington winemakers, as proceeds from the judging fund a scholarship at Yakima Valley College’s winemaking program.
+The Washington State Wine Competition also has a history of serving as a fundraiser for the next generation of Washington winemakers, as proceeds from the judging have funded scholarships at Yakima Valley College’s winemaking program.

 Please ship entries to: